5 February 2023

-Has worked with various St Petersburg orchestras including the State Academic Symphony Orchestra of St Petersburg and the orchestras of the Cappella and the Children's Philharmonic; he has also appeared with the State Academic Symphony Orchestra of the Republic of Belarus and other ensembles.
+Has worked with various orchestras including the St Petersburg State Academic Symphony Orchestra, St Petersburg State Capella Symphony Orchestra and the St Petersburg Children-Youth Philharmonic; he has also appeared with the Belarusian State Academic Symphony Orchestra and other ensembles.
 As a conductor he has featured in concerts of the St Petersburg House of Music as part of the projects Young Performers of Russia and Music of the Stars.
-From 2010 to 2015 he was Principal Conductor of the Academic Symphony Orchestra of the Mineralnye Vody Philharmonic in the Caucasus (today the North-Caucusus State Safonov Philharmonic).
+From 2010 to 2015 he was Principal Conductor of the Mineralnye Vody Philharmonic (today the North-Caucasus State Safonov Philharmonic).